CircuitFlyer/Climb_and_Dive/docs/Programming/Safety Features.md

 SAFETY FIRST!
 While the timer code does include some safety features to help protect the power system, these features do not cover *all* potential problems.
 Always use extra caution whenever the battery is connected and something unexpected occurs.

 **1 Red Flash**<br>
 The motor RPM unexpectedly drops too low.
 This can happen if the prop comes in contact with something, i.e. a crash or nose-over, or if the battery voltage drops very low.
+This can also occur if there is a poor, or intermittent, electrical connection with the voltage sensing wires to the timer.

 **2 Red Flashes**<br>
 The motor fails to start properly.
 This can happen if there is a poor electrical connection to the ESC or with the voltage sensing wires to the timer.
 This could also happen due to a mechanical issue preventing the motor from rotating.